Goose bumps: Etymology

 The term "goose bumps" derives from the phenomenon's association with goose skin.
 Goose feathers grow from pores in the epidermis that resemble human hair follicles.
 When a goose's feathers are plucked, its skin has protrusions where the feathers were, and these bumps are what the human phenomenon resembles.

-It is not clear why the particular fowl, goose, was chosen in English (and German, Greek, Icelandic, Italian, Swedish, Danish, Norwegian, Polish and Czech) as most other birds share this same anatomical feature.
+It is not clear why the particular fowl, goose, was chosen in English (and German, Greek, Icelandic, Italian, Swedish, Danish, Norwegian, Polish and Czech) as most other birds exhibit this anatomical feature.
 Other languages may use a different species.
-For example, the hen or chicken is used in Vietnamese, Korean, Japanese, Cantonese, Finnish, Dutch, Luxembourgish, French, Spanish, Portuguese, Romanian, and Galician; Irish uses both; Hebrew, the duck; the ants (referred to as "murashki", alluding to the feeling of ants crawling on one's skin) in Ukrainian and Russian; and a variety of synonyms in Mandarin.
+For example, the hen or chicken is used in Vietnamese, Korean, Japanese, Persian, Cantonese, Finnish, Dutch, Luxembourgish, French, Spanish, Portuguese, Romanian, and Galician; Irish uses both; Hebrew, the duck; the ants (referred to as "murashki", alluding to the feeling of ants crawling on one's skin) in Ukrainian and Russian; and a variety of synonyms in Mandarin.

 Some authors have applied "goose bumps" to the symptoms of sexually transmitted diseases.
 "Bitten by a Winchester goose" was a common euphemism for having contracted syphilis in the 16th century.
 "Winchester geese" was the nickname for the prostitutes of Southern London, licensed by the Bishop of Winchester in the area around his London palace.